-With the majority of insurers in Asia Pacific offering 60% in their online ads, NTUC Income explains why it decided to take a different approach with its latest creative 'Play It Safe'.
+With the majority of insurers in Asia Pacific offering 60% coverage of their travel insurance in their online ads, NTUC Income explains why it decided to take a different approach with its latest creative 'Play It Safe'.

 Enlisting the help of its creative agency BBH and Google, the Singapore-based insurer used YouTube's Director Mix to create 500 different variations of six-second bumper ads with different 8-bit characters suffering accidents in various locations.

 Explaining why the brand took the unique approach, Marcus Chew, Income's chief marketing officer, tells The Drum it has become a situation where every brand is going tactical when marketing their travel insurance products.
 And even though it is the right approach because of the ease of acquiring customers with discounts, there is very little storytelling.

 That did not sit well with Income, Chew says, because as a brand, storytelling is at the heart of how it tries to educate its customers.

 “We wanted to break away from the whole commodity kind of advertising, which we need to do, like buying search and acquiring customers to meet sales targets, but doing it through another avenue where we can get better at advertising our products because we do a lot of digital marketing like targeting, contextual ads, search,” he explains.

 Working alongside Google to use its latest tool, the YouTube Director Mix, the brand realised it could make something cool while also creating a storyline, and most importantly, continuing to serve the discounts.

 In addition, Chew says Income noted that the number of people buying travel insurance has increased because of ‘recent events’.
 As they used to buy it at the very last minute in the past, usually three days before, customers now buy it up to eight days before a trip.